C-Stein/node-milestones/04-getting-mean-with-it/exercises/01-mongo-terminal.md

 ### Documents and Collections

 In mongo, each database can be broken into multiple collections.
+A collection could be compared roughly to a SQL table.
 For example, a database containing information about an NSS class could have a collection for students and a collection for teachers.
 Each collection will contain individual documents.
 A student document might contain information such as name, favorite